On the Infinite Width and Depth Limits of Predictive Coding Networks: Table of Contents

 \paragraph{Depth-aware parameterisations.} $\mu$P has been extended to a variety of architectures and optimisers.
 The extensions to infinitely deep residual networks \cite{yang2020feature, bordelon2023depthwise, dey2025don}, for which the order of the width and depth limits does not matter (i.e. it commutes) \cite{hayou2023width}, are most relevant for our purposes.
 As reviewed in \S\ref{sec:pc-depth-params}, such parameterisations mainly introduce a depth-dependent rescaling $L^{-\alpha}$ of the residual branches and enable hyperparameter transfer across model depths.

-\paragraph{Reparameterisations of PCNs.} Our work is most closely related to \citet{ishikawa2024local} and \citet{innocenti2025mu}. \citet{ishikawa2024local} derived a width-aware, $\mu$P-like parameterisation for linear PCNs.
-Our work differs in three main respects: (i) we derive a slightly more general set of stable and feature-learning parameterisations, in the same way as \citet{bordelon2022self} recovered $\mu$P \cite{yang2021tensor}; (ii) we extend the parameterisation to depth; and (iii) we do not include scalings of the layer PC energies or activity learning rates (Eq. \ref{eq:pc-energy}).
-While \citet{ishikawa2024local} also found a parameterisation under which PC converges to BP (similar to our Corollary \ref{cor-pc-bp-convergence-mlps}), it is not clear whether they derived (or assumed) the feature-learning constraint (Desideratum 3 in \S\ref{sec:bp-width-params}) for PC.
+\paragraph{Reparameterisations of PCNs.} Our work is most closely related to \citet{ishikawa2024local} and \citet{innocenti2025mu}. \citet{ishikawa2024local} derived an infinite-width, $\mu$P-like parameterisation for linear PCNs.
+The key difference with our work is that \citet{ishikawa2024local} showed the \textit{existence} of a parameterisation where linear PCNs implement BP with GD (see their Corollary~4.3).
+By contrast, we prove a much stronger result: if one would like to satisfy the $\mu$P desiderata, then \textit{necessarily}, $\mu$P is the only stable and feature-learning parameterisation for PC (Theorems~\ref{pc-width-param-thm}-\ref{pc-depth-param-thm}).
+Our work also differs from \citet{ishikawa2024local} in the following respects: (i) we derive a slightly more general set of stable and feature-learning parameterisations, in the same way as \citet{bordelon2022self} recovered $\mu$P \cite{yang2021tensor}; (ii) we extend the parameterisation to depth; and (iii) we do not include scalings of the layer PC energies or activity learning rates (Eq.~\ref{eq:pc-energy}).

 \citet{innocenti2025mu}, on the other hand, used a parameterisation inspired by depth extensions of $\mu$P (with $\alpha=1/2$) \cite{yang2023tensor, bordelon2023depthwise} to stabilise the forward pass of deep PCNs (``$\mu$PC'').
 Notably, they found that this parameterisation enabled the training of 100+ layer residual networks on standard classification benchmarks with hyperparameter transfer, at competitive performance with BP.
 However, as noted in \S\ref{sec:pc-depth-params}, beyond the forward pass stability, it remains unclear whether this parameterisation satisfies the depth feature-learning desideratum (5) for PC.
-We clearly answer this question in the affirmative in \S\ref{sec:pc-depth-params} with Theorem \ref{pc-depth-param-thm}.
+We clearly answer this question in the affirmative in \S\ref{sec:pc-depth-params} with Theorem~\ref{pc-depth-param-thm}.